-These questions are important especially in the wake of the coronavirus epidemic.
-The closure of schools across the world has led to a sudden increase in the number of students using online schools and platforms as they struggle to complete their academic work, equally teachers who may have been laid off from their international teaching jobs abroad.
+These questions are important, especially in the wake of the coronavirus epidemic.
+The closure of schools across the world has led to a sudden increase in students’ number using online schools and platforms.
+They struggle to complete their academic work, equally teachers who may have been laid off from their international teaching jobs abroad.

 There is also a certain amount of trauma and uncertainty faced by both teachers and students regarding their future.
-Whilst teaching on online platforms, teachers must ensure that they are able to cope physically and mentally with the sudden challenges that have cropped up in their life.
+Whilst teaching on online platforms, teachers must ensure that they can cope physically and mentally with the sudden challenges that have cropped up in their life.

 1. Let Your Work Space Be Sacrosanct:

 Select a space in your home and clearly define it as your workspace.
-It may be just one side of your dining table or a desk in a corner of your bedroom.
+It may be just one side of your dining table or a desk in the corner of your bedroom.
 Working from the same workspace is conducive to quickly hitting a high productivity zone.
-Shifting your workspace everyday can be distracting and may reduce your efficiency.
+Shifting your workspace every day can be distracting and may reduce your efficiency.

 2. Develop A Routine & Stick To It: